 Nature and wildlife at Walkley Bank Tilt

-The open water of the mill dam is partly colonised by Water Horsetails, but at least once every two years the encroaching vegetation is cut back to keep it clear for the fishermen.
+The open water of the mill dam is partly colonised by Water Horsetails, but the encroaching vegetation is cut back occasionally to keep it clear for the fishermen.
 Weeping Willows on the far bank skim the water surface and the huge Beech trees along the dam wall provide rich autumnal colours.
+Look out for the yellow flowers of Flag Iris in the north-eastern corner of the mill dam, near the entrance to the car park.

 On the south side of the path just upstream of the Walkley Bank Tilt weir, look out for some shrubs, including Dogwood, Laurel and Wild Cherry, which were probably planted.

-On a bend in the river just downstream of the mill dam, there is a steep wooded bank on the north-west side of the river.
-Here there are several large Oaks at the top the bank – a favourite early morning haunt for the Great Spotted Woodpecker.
-Brambles, ferns, ivy and liverworts grow on the damp rocky outcrop.
+On a bend in the river just downstream of the mill dam, there is a steep wooded bank on the north-west side of the river, near the stepping stones.
+Here there are several large oaks at the top the bank – a favourite early morning haunt for the Great Spotted Woodpecker.
+Brambles, ferns and ivy grow on the damp rocky outcrop together with mosses and liverworts.
+Kingfishers and dippers are sometimes seen on this stretch of the river.